Californium/Californium/README.md

 ### Automated Testing

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

-Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Manual Quality Assurance (QA) Testing

 Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-See https://github.com/bitcoin/QA/ for how to create a test plan.